reincas/Lanthanide/docs/internals.md

         print(state)
 ```

-In the following, the state objects are described in more detail, beginning with `Product`:
 The calculation of matrices of tensor operators in the Lanthanide package is carried out in the space of
 determinantal product states.
 Each electron is described by a 5-tuple of quantum numbers: the shell number $n$, the
 orbital angular momentum $l$, its z-component $m_l$, the spin $s$ and its z-component $m_s$.
 For lanthanide ions, three